Pickr-Team/Pickr-Support/Writerside/topics/Custom-Topic.md

 <warning>
     <p>
-        The custom topic needs to be reviewed by the manager, and your supervisor may be modified.
+        The custom topic needs to be reviewed by the module leader, and your supervisor may be modified.
     </p>
 </warning>